dmnjohns/rackspace-docs-sandbox/NOTES.md

 Sphinx will rebuild docs from all docs branches on each run.

+Whitespace DOES appear to matter in RST documents.

 If we tie the Docker management into Gradle, we can continue using our current link checker.